Box

 Which Type of RAM is good for Office Work?

 With DDR4 RAM, you get a wide range of options in terms of capacity, from 4GB up to 64GB or more.
 For most office-related activities like word processing, spreadsheet management, web browsing, and email, having 8GB to 16GB of RAM is usually enough to keep things running smoothly.
-Of course, if you deal with more resource-intensive tasks or love multitasking, consider higher capacities.
+If you frequently multitask or handle more demanding workloads, opting for higher capacities will provide a noticeable boost.

 Which RAM is best for Gaming?